 This is where SEO comes in.

 Search engine optimization plays a major role in improving your search engine ranking, and it’s not just on Google.
 The more optimized your website is, the higher your chances are of ranking well.
 Having an SEO friendly website is definitely the way to go if you're looking to boost organic traffic, qualified leads, and sales.

 A lot of SEO is dependent on how well the content is.
 There are many practices SEO specialists and writers apply to set up content so that it gets an impressive ranking, like using the right keywords and building links.

-While it’s these SEO experts, writers, and other marketing team members who usually manage the search optimization strategy, web designers also have a responsibility here - crafting an intuitive UX (user experience design) and attractive UI (user interface design).
+While it’s these SEO experts, writers, and other digital marketing team members who usually manage the search optimization strategy, web designers also have a responsibility here - crafting an intuitive UX (user experience design) and attractive UI (user interface design).

 As an SEO and web design West Palm Beach company with years of experience, we know very well how companies can increase their visibility online by having a solid website design.
 That said, we’re here to help make things easier for you.